-Let the warm Carribean breeze and gentle waters wash your cares away as you lounge in complete relaxation on a catamaran sunset sail.
+Let the warm caribbean breeze and gentle waters wash your cares away as you lounge in complete relaxation on a catamaran sunset sail.
+We will stop for a relaxing time at a beach before setting sail to watch the sun go down.
 Sip a Painkiller cocktail and enjoy the view as the sun sets.

 Ages: All ages

 Inclusions: Snorkeling equipment, flotation belts, rum cocktails, soft drinks, and pre-packed lunch provided

 Available at Dock: Beach essentials available for purchase at the dock (snorkeling equipment, towels, and sunscreen – call for availability)

 Embrace the warm tropical breeze while sailing to one of Puerto Rico’s unspoiled islands off the eastern coast of Fajardo.
 Wander the white sandy beaches, slip on a pair of fins and discover a colorful world of tropical fish in the crystal clear caribbean waters with snorkeling belts, refreshments, and lunch provided by our friendly bilingual crew.
 Witness breathtaking scenery, lush flora, and diverse wildlife.
 Our day sail and snorkeling tour takes you to one of the most stunning islands and coral reefs on the eastern coast of Puerto Rico.
 It’s truly an experience you don’t want to miss!

 Due to COVID-19 and for the safety of our guests and staff we have implemented new operating guidelines:

 - Beginning on March 10th a Vaccination Card or Negative Test Result is required from INTERNATIONAL visitors (outside of US) in order to partake in experience (one of the two) along with ID are required upon check in.